Northern elephant seal: Social behavior and reproduction

 Northern elephant seals return to their terrestrial breeding ground in December and January, with the bulls arriving first.
 The bulls haul out on isolated or otherwise protected beaches, typically on islands or very remote mainland locations.
 It is important that these beach areas offer protection from the winter storms and high surf wave action.
 The bulls engage in fights of supremacy to determine which few bulls will achieve a harem.

-After the males have arrived to the beach, the females arrive to give birth.
+After the males have arrived on the beach, the females arrive to give birth.
 Females fast for five weeks and nurse their single pup for four weeks; in the last few days of lactation, females come into estrus and mate.
-Mating behavior relates to a social hierarchy, and stronger males are considered 'higher rank' than those smaller and weaker.
+Mating behavior relates to a social hierarchy, and stronger males are considered higher rank than those smaller and weaker.
 In this polygynous society, a high-ranking bull can have a harem of 30–100 cows, depending on his size and strength.
 Males unable to establish harems will wait on the periphery, and will try to mount nearby females.
 Dominant bulls will disrupt copulations of lower-ranking bulls.
 They can mount females without interference, but commonly break off to chase off rivals.
 While fights are not usually to the death, they are brutal and often with significant bloodshed and injury; however, in many cases of mismatched opponents, the younger, less capable males are simply chased away, often to upland dunes.
 In a lifetime, a successful bull could easily sire over 500 pups.
 Most copulations in a breeding colony are done by only a small number of males and the rest may never be able to mate with a female.
 Copulation is most often on land, and takes roughly five minutes.
 Pups are sometimes crushed during battles between bulls.